SMahapatro/Ontology/README.md

 Fabric Lakehouse provides the governed data layer from which the Semantic Model is created, enabling Ontology IQ to understand business entities, metrics, and relationships for intelligent AI-driven analytics.
 If you dont have
 ![](Image/LakehouseMain.png)

-Below are objects considered for the Retail Ontology:
+Below are asic objects considered for the Retail Ontology:
 |Schema            |Table                  |Description                  |
 |------------------|-----------------------|-----------------------------|
 |Marketing            |Campaign                  |Campaign related data                  |